Abdi-sir/Full-stack-amazon-clone/README.md

  - to control the conflext between overlaping the css class name we use bundle compnent means test.module.css
  - the we build the header part
  - then we add react responsive carousel
+ - we add catagory from fakestore api
+ -